Electromagnetic energy

 Electronvolt

-An electronvolt is a unit of energy commonly used to measure the energy carried by electromagnetic radiation.
+An electronvolt (eV) is a unit of energy commonly used in atomic, nuclear, and particle physics to measure the energy carried by individual particles and electromagnetic radiation.
+It’s a convenient unit because the energies involved in these fields are much smaller than those we encounter in everyday life.

-• Electronvolts can be used for measurements at the scale of elementary particles as small as single photons, the quantum of the electromagnetic field.
+• Electronvolts can be used to measure the energy of elementary particles, including photons, which are the smallest units of electromagnetic radiation (quanta of the electromagnetic field).

-• One electronvolt is the amount of energy that a single electron has when it is accelerated by a potential difference of 1 volt.
+• One electronvolt is equal to the energy gained by a single electron when it is accelerated across a potential difference of 1 volt.

 Electric field